Shaishta-Anjum/Shaishta-Anjum/README.md

 ### 💟 About Me :
 - 🏫 I'm currently pursuing Engineering in Artificial Intelligence from Sri Venkateshwara College of Engineering (2021-2025)
-- 🌱 I’m currently trying to Master Python by making different types of Projects.
+- 🌱 I’m an aspiring Data Analyst trying to master the art the of data analysis by making projects with Python, SQL, Power BI and Excel.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact about me: Apart from coding, I also love reading novels.